Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/develop-runtimes.md

 # Develop custom runtimes

-Sometimes our runtime images aren't flexible enough, in that case you might want implement one yourself.
+Sometimes our runtime images aren't flexible enough.
+In that case you might want implement one yourself.

 The key things you have to know to write your own runtime are: